 TRANSPORTATION AND PARKING

-– The 35 bus (east-west) has a stop at 35th and Racine, about a 1-minute walk from the Bridgeport Art Center.
+– The 126 bus (east-west) has a stop at Peoria and Van Buren, about a 1-minute walk from the gallery.

 This year’s Convergence exhibition features new works by students, teachers, and teaching artists from

-Camras Elementary, Daley Elementary, Durkin Park Elementary, Goudy Elementary, Haley Elementary, Hamilton Elementary, Henry Elementary, Hibbard Elementary, Murphy Elementary, North-Grand High School, Pasteur Elementary, Peirce Elementary, Pirie Elementary, Ravenswood Elementary, Ray Graham High School, Southside Occupational High School, Telpochcalli Elementary, Vaughn Occupational High School, Williams Prep High School
+Boone Elementary, Camras Elementary, Daley Academy, Durkin Park Elementary, Goudy Elementary, Haley Elementary, Hamilton Elementary, Henry Elementary, Hibbard Elementary, Hoyne Elementary, Murphy Elementary, North-Grand High School, Pirie Elementary, Ravenswood Elementary, Ray Graham Training Center High School, Southside Occupational High School, Telpochcalli Elementary, Vaughn Occupational High School, Williams Preparatory School of Medicine

 Our sincere gratitude to the Polk Bros.
-Foundation, Boeing, and the Illinois Arts Council Agency, for their support of CAPE and our Artist/Researcher Partnerships Program!
+Foundation, Boeing, the Illinois Arts Council Agency, and the City of Chicago’s Department of Cultural Affairs and Special Events for their support of CAPE and our Artist/Researcher Partnerships Program!

 Thanks to these organizations, we are able to bring our teaching artists, training, mentorship, and materials to all of our A/RP classrooms at no cost to the schools or any of the participants.